tylarhiss/bloglol/blog/welcome/index.md

 slug: welcome
 title: Welcome
 authors: [tylar]
-tags: [beer, rueben, tylar, shades]
+tags: [beer, reuben, tylar, shades]
 ---

 ## Goal

 This blog is the start of something big.
-Together we're going to answer the big questions in life such as "Is this beer good?" or even "is there somewhere in town with a bad rueben?".
+Together we're going to answer the big questions in life such as "Is this beer good?" or even "is there somewhere in town with a bad reuben?".
 I can't promise we'll have the answers immediately, but I can promise that we will try.

 ## Let's Talk Shades Brewery